altfund/arbitrage/README.md

 **observers** | **list[str]** | List of opportunity observers names | [optional]
 **refresh_rate** | **int** | Update rate in seconds of the arbiter&#39;s main loop | [optional] [default to 20]
 **report_queue** | **str** | The name of the response queue | [optional] [default to 'arbitrage_watcher']

-## Adding new markets and observers

-To plug-in the new implementation of the market or observer you need to inherit their base classes:

- - `arbitrage.markets.market.MarketBase`
- - `arbitrage.observers.observer.ObserverBase`

-and then add an import of the python module with the class implementation to one of the markets or observer packages:

- - `arbitrage.markets.__init__.py`
- - `arbitrage.observers.__init__.py`